checkly/docs.checklyhq.com/site/content/docs/dashboards-v2/incidents.md

 You can create three types of incidents:

 - **Major impact**: use this for breaking outages that have a major impact.
 Things are on fire.
-- **Minor impact**: use this to indicate performance degradation, partial failures etc.
+- **Minor impact**: use this to indicate performance degradation, partial failures, etc.
 - **Maintenance**: use this for typical planned maintenance.
 Nothing on fire, just letting you know.

-Each type of incident will render a differently on your dashboard, indicating a different level of severity.
+Each type of incident will render differently on your dashboard, indicating a different level of severity.
 Here is an example:

 ![incident types major, minor, maintenance](/docs/images/dashboards-v2/incidents_types.png)